Skip Ribbon Commands

 Every parent should know if their child resides, learns, and plays in a safe environment.
 Knowing their child's "world" is up-to-date on vaccines is an important data point, and knowing where your community stands just got a little easier!

-The new AAP interactive infographic is a great, high-level view into knowing how your state fairs with status on vaccines and protections from outbreaks of infections like measles and pertussis, as well as influenza.
+The AAP interactive infographic is a great, high-level view into knowing how your state fares with status on vaccines and protections from outbreaks of infections like measles and pertussis, as well as influenza.

 Knowing how your community is doing on vaccines and speaking up about what you believe matters.
-More than ever before, clearly articulating that you vaccinate your child and that you want your child to be surrounded by people that do the same is essential.
+More than ever before, clearly making it known that you vaccinate your child and that you want your child to be surrounded by people that do the same is essential.

 Check out your state's data in the AAP infographic.
 Get even deeper into the data with online resources like School Digger that allows you to look at vaccine data at the school level.